 Written byConnie Yang

-Summary: In this post, you'll learn how to update and auto-update your Mac and installed apps.
+Summary: In this post, you'll learn how to update your Mac operating system and all the installed apps.
 Whether you're using a new or older Mac model running a recent macOS or earlier, this post helps you out. - from iBoysoft

-Updating your Mac software is very necessary as it improve your Mac's lifespan, compatibility, and security and apply bug fixes.
-Moreover, it also helps remove viruses from your Mac or solve Mac errors like Your computer restarted because of a problem.
+Updating your Mac is very necessary as it improves your Mac's lifespan, compatibility, and security and applies bug fixes.
+Moreover, it also helps remove viruses from your Mac or solve Mac errors as Your computer restarted because of a problem.

-- 2. How to update apps on your Mac?
+- 4. How to update all the apps on your Mac?